 We thought it was only fair to make all our vendors and everyone we had hired aware of our situation before we booked them – so they were clued in from the very beginning in case this kind of thing was to happen.
 Unfortunately we weren’t eligible for the kind of insurance that saves you from these problems.. but thankfully each and every one of them was still available for us on such short notice and with very little prep time.
 This is where the pain in the arse hyper-organised side of my personality really came in handy!
 The dates were moved, final balances paid, catering and drinks menus selected, details finalised, flowers organised, accommodation arranged, invitations sent out, dress and suit fittings completed and everything else that needed to be done was systematically ticked off and sorted with military precision.

-When we had booked her as our decorator that she was talented and had an eye for these things – but given the few ideas we gave her at our meetings I had no idea she would pull something straight out of my wildest dreams.
-From the foliage and flowers on the chairs, the lace and bows and place settings right down to the centre pieces and the hot air balloons she had strung up on the ceiling.
+When we had booked her as our decorator I knew she was talented and had an eye for these things.
+But given the few ideas we gave her at our meetings, I had no idea she would pull something straight out of my wildest dreams.
+From the foliage and flowers on the chairs, the lace and bows and place settings right down to the center pieces and the hot air balloons she had strung up on the ceiling.
 It was perfect.

 I was joined by the rest of my bridesmaids not to long after hair and make-up arrived (around 8ish) and we were all having a good laugh and a giggle while we were getting ready.
 Jessica and Lena made us feel at ease and were so lovely the entire morning, you forgot they were strangers to us and felt like old friends.

 Then it was my turn!
 I went upstairs and put “her” on as best as I could without assistance and came down the stairs.
 My sisters face in the photos pretty much sums up everyone’s reaction.
-There was a lot of “ohh” and “ahh” and a few tears from the bridesmaids – it was a really strange feeling to have people cry because of how nice you look.
+There was a lot of “ohh” and “ahh” and a few tears from the bridesmaids!
+It was a really strange feeling to have people cry because of how nice you look.
 And I really did feel beautiful.

-The sleeves had been added on and hand made just for me and the lace on the train was an extra touch too.
-To make the changes we did on my dress was a big leap of faith – you just don’t know how it’s going to turn out, all you have is an image in your head and you have to completely trust the person who is working on it.
-Julie, the wonderful seamstress, is an artist and I was completely overwhelmed with just how amazing it was when she was done.
-She was everything I have envisioned and knowing my dress is completely unique is a really special feeling.
+The sleeves had been added on just for me and the lace on the train was an extra touch too.
+To make the changes we did on my wedding dress was a big leap of faith!
+You don’t know how it’s going to turn out and all you have is an image in your head.
+You have to completely trust the person who is working on it.
+Julie, my seamstress, completely overwhelmed me with just how amazing it was when she was done.
+It was everything I had envisioned and knowing my dress is completely unique is a really special feeling.
 She’s currently being dry cleaned and boxed and will forever be a relic/memento of this day.
 If we have a daughter in the future, who knows, maybe she will wear it too.